Perspective | In Bengals’ starless defense, the sum is greater than the mostly anonymous parts

 And these teammates have a relationship outside of the locker room.
 Reader said fight nights bring out a crowd.

-“‘Hey, we’re watching the UFC fight here on Saturday.
+“ ‘Hey, we’re watching the UFC fight here on Saturday.
 Pull up.’
 And guys pulling up,” Reader said.
 “Guys going out.
 Hanging out.
 Whatever you’re doing, you’re just around guys.

 “A lot of guys on this team are really friends,” he added.

 Hilton recalled how the secondary had a tradition during the season to gather to watch Monday and Thursday night games.
-This kinship works because guys enjoy each other’s company, but also the small town feel of their home market has something to do with it.
-As a party town, Cincy may be lacking.
+This kinship works because guys enjoy each other’s company, and the small town feel of their home market has something to do with it.
+As a party town, Cincinnati may be lacking.
 But it’s the perfect setting for an ensemble cast with a key role in football’s biggest game.

 “Like Joe said a couple weeks [ago], there’s not much to do in Cincinnati,” Hilton said, smiling and almost whispering this into the microphone.
 “So we kind of just vibe with each other.
 That’s what’s important, chemistry on and off the field.
 If you can trust them off the field, you know you can trust them on it.
 It’s something we thrive off.”